OCodeJK/Airflow_AstroCLI/README.md

 # ***IMPORTANT***

-This projects requires the installation of AstroCLI, refer to below link on how:
+This projects requires the installation of AstroCLI which means also Docker too, refer to below link on how:

 AstroCLI:
 **https://www.astronomer.io/docs/astro/cli/install-cli/**